JerBouma/FinanceToolkit/README.md

 This package collects fundamentals and detailed company stock data from a large group of companies (13.000+) from FinancialModelingPrep and uses Yahoo Finance to obtain stock data for any financial instrument.
 It allows the user to do most of the essential fundamental analysis.
-It also gives the possibility to quickly compare multiple companies or do a full fledged sector analysis.
+It also gives the possibility to quickly compare multiple companies or do a sector analysis.

 See a visualisation of the data on my
 [Fundamentals Quantifier website](https://github.com/JerBouma/FundamentalsQuantifier).